 But when running a business and making products for potential future sale, and/or when working on a particular custom piece for a client, there really is no turning back.
 I must persevere and find a way to push through the tricky part of the project and find a way to make it work.
 And it is funny, because at this point in making a bag – when it gets tough or when I screw up – I always tell myself, “There is NO WAY I’d keep going now if I didn’t HAVE to!”
 I know myself and my default behavior, but am forced to change my perspective, have a little talk with myself, tell myself I’m “at work,” and then keep going.
-And when I refocus (usually after stepping away for clarity, going for a walk, getting a good night’s sleep, or sometimes just having a cocktail!), I almost always come up with a workable solution and am able complete the task that I would have trashed if my “other self” let me.
+And when I refocus (usually after stepping away for clarity, going for a walk, or getting a good night’s sleep), I almost always come up with a workable solution and am able complete the task that I would have trashed if my “other self” let me.

 And in the case of making (and fixing) an error when working with leather, that feeling is legitimate.
 With leather, if you make a mistake there really is no turning back.
 Every stitch and seam punctures holes in to the skin, and taking out a seam leaves holes and damage.
 So when a mistake is made during leather-work, I am forced to create a solution, a workaround, and a way to get out of the situation without giving up.
 These bags can take days to make, and giving up on Day #3 because of a few faulty stitches is just not an option.
 So I force myself to see it as a new challenge, and although not what I originally planned, I find a way out of it.
 Sticky situations come with this job, and having the patience and creativity to master-mind a way out of it is essential.
 And, admittedly, once the solution is complete the smug feeling of clever accomplishment is priceless. 🙂